0xGingi/PhantomTTY/README.md

 # PhantomTTY

 PhantomTTY is a terminal emulator built with Rust using the egui framework.
-It provides a lightweight, customizable terminal experience with features like command history, tab completion, and a disgusting and unusable graphical interface.
+It provides a lightweight, unusable terminal experience with features like command history, tab completion, and a disgusting and unusable graphical interface.

 ## Features